BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 Once you've obtained the information in the table, call [Get Quote](https://readyremit.readme.io/reference/getquote) to obtain the recipient amount, fees, and disclosures.
 Below is an example.

-> Note: The values in this example are not yet implemented correctly.
-Eventually, all values will be integers.
+> Note: The values in this example reflect an obsolete implementation.
+Eventually, all currency values will be integers.
 See [Currency](https://developer.readyremit.com/reference/common-concepts#currency).

 ```
 {